hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2023-05-26-using-docsify-this-for-publishing-sharing-and-reusing-markdown-based-open-content/item.md

 * Know how to change the visual appearance of Docsify-This web rendered pages
 * Know various methods to share and reuse Docsify-This rendered content

+Want to get more frequent updates about my current projects and work?
+You can find me on Mastodon at [https://mastodon.social/@hibbittsdesign](https://mastodon.social/@hibbittsdesign).

 ===